 While OSHA has been increasing its efforts to address this, the General Accounting Office feels that they could do better.

 The report notes that OSHA cited warehouse and last-mile delivery employers for more than 2,500 workplace violations from fiscal years 2018 through 2023,.
 Among these violation were 11 for ergonomic hazards.
-The reason for this low rate of citation is because OSHA does not have an ergonomic standard.
+The reason for this low rate of citations in ergonomics is because OSHA does not have an ergonomic standard.
 It must use the general duty clause of the Occupational Safety and Health Act of 1970 to cite these hazards.

 The agency says that general duty clause citations require a high level of evidence that can make issuing them a challenge.
 Furthermore, OSHA staff described other challenges to identifying, assessing, and addressing ergonomic hazards, including compliance officers (1) having difficulty determining if ergonomic hazards caused injuries reported on forms, (2) receiving little training on ergonomic hazards, and (3) relying on unclear ergonomic guidance.